 Please share this blog post with your colleagues, friends, and family on all your social networks!
 Thank you. 🙂

-I have spoken to a lot of people who feel they are stuck in a dead-end job.
-When Sunday comes around they dread thinking about going into work the next morning.
-On Monday mornings they hit the snooze button multiple times and force themselves out of bed.
-On the way to work, they push themselves with positive affirmations or the opposite with “I hate my job” self-talk.
+I have spoken to a lot of people who feel stuck in a dead-end job.
+When Sunday comes around, they dread thinking about going to work the next morning.
+On Monday mornings, they hit the snooze button multiple times and force themselves out of bed.
+They push themselves with positive affirmations or the opposite with “I hate my job” self-talk on the way to work.

 🦋 Do you feel like you could do your job in your sleep?

 🦋 Are there no advancement opportunities where you work?

 🦋 Do you feel hateful and resentful when you walk through your workplace?